 - Career and Professional Development (CPD): provides career testing and counseling, resume services, job fairs, and many other career related services that are free to all UNCG students.
 Located in EUC, Room 1 (first floor), 336.334.5454, Career & Professional Development, UNCG - Counseling & Psychological Services: provides individual counseling, group therapy, crisis intervention, psychiatric services, consultation, and outreach activities.
 Located on the 2nd floor of the Gove Student Health Center.
-336.334.5874, Welcome to Counseling & Psychological Services | Student Health Services (uncg.edu) - The Leonard J. Kaplan Center for Wellness: Recreation & Wellness has evolved into a place where you can reflect deeper, play harder, grow stronger, explore farther, accomplish more, and enjoy life.
-Focus areas for personal wellness include, but are not limited to, alcohol and substance use prevention, sexual health, nutrition and body image, mental health, and sexual and relationship violence prevention.
-336.334.3060, Leonard J. Kaplan Center for Wellness UNCG Recreation & Wellness - Anna M. Gove Student Health Center: provides collaborative health care designed to empower students to develop lifelong skills that enhance their physical, psychological and wellness status in an inclusive and affirming environment and promote student success and retention.336.334.5340, Student Health Services (uncg.edu) - Office of Accessibility Resources & Services: provides direct assistance to students with disabilities to promote academic success and access to all programs and services; assess and evaluate needs of students with disabilities in order to develop appropriate programs; work cooperatively with all units of the University community to maintain an accessible climate; increase the involvement of persons with disabilities in all aspects of campus life; and provide opportunities for the University community to be aware of the physical and academic needs of persons with disabilities.
+336.334.5874, Welcome to Counseling & Psychological Services | Student Health Services (uncg.edu) - UNCG Recreation & Wellness: Recreation & Wellness has evolved into a place where you can reflect deeper, play harder, grow stronger, explore farther, accomplish more, and enjoy life.
+Focus areas for personal wellness include alcohol and substance use prevention, sexual health, nutrition and body image, mental health, and sexual and relationship violence prevention.
+336.334.4030, https://recwell.uncg.edu/ - Anna M. Gove Student Health Center: provides collaborative health care designed to empower students to develop lifelong skills that enhance their physical, psychological and wellness status in an inclusive and affirming environment and promote student success and retention.336.334.5340, Student Health Services (uncg.edu) - Office of Accessibility Resources & Services: provides direct assistance to students with disabilities to promote academic success and access to all programs and services; assess and evaluate needs of students with disabilities in order to develop appropriate programs; work cooperatively with all units of the University community to maintain an accessible climate; increase the involvement of persons with disabilities in all aspects of campus life; and provide opportunities for the University community to be aware of the physical and academic needs of persons with disabilities.
 Located in EUC, Suite 215, 336.334.5440, Office of Accessibility Resources & Services | provide. coordinate. advocate. (uncg.edu) - Writing (336.334.3125) and Speaking (252.538.3407) Centers: free assistance with writing projects and speaking skills.
 3211 MHRA Building - Students First Office (SFO): provides academic advising, first-year initiatives, and programs to aid undergraduate success.
 Students interested in looking at other majors on campus should schedule an appointment to meet with an advisor in SFO.
-Located in Room 101 Forney Student Success Commons, 336.334.5730, Students First Office (uncg.edu) - Academic Achievement Center provides a variety of programs including: - Tutoring and Academic Skills Programs: Free tutoring for all students in many lower-level courses, study skills assessments, and academic workshops.
-Located in the Forney Student Success Commons, 336.334.3878, email at success@uncg.edu or visit their website: uncg.edu) - Student Support Services: is a TRiO support program designed to maximize academic performance for UNCG students who are first-generation college students, from modest income backgrounds based on US Department of Education guidelines, or who have a documented disability registered with OARS, and who also demonstrate academic need for services. success@uncg.edu
+Located in Room 101 Forney Student Success Commons, 336.334.5730, Students First Office (uncg.edu) - Academic Achievement Center provides a variety of programs including: - Tutoring and Academic Skills Programs: Free tutoring for all students in many lowerlevel courses, study skills assessments, and academic workshops.
+Located in 202 Forney Student Success Commons, 336.334.4925, email at success@uncg.edu or visit their website: Academic Achievement Center - Division of Student Success (uncg.edu) - Student Support Services: is a TRiO support program designed to maximize academic performance for UNCG students who are first-generation college students, from low income based on US Department of Education guidelines, or who have a documented disability registered with OARS, and demonstrate need for services. success@uncg.edu